GiantSpaceRobot/tsRNAsearch/README.md

 source activate tsrnasearch_env
 ```

-### Installation (root/sudo)
+### Installation (via root/sudo)
 Alternatively, run the setup.sh script to install required software systemwide:

 ```
 #Please indicate the species you wish to analyse using the -s parameter.
-Options are human/mouse/rat/all.
+#Options are human/mouse/rat/all.
 sudo ./setup_global.sh -s all
 ```